Capitol State Forest

 - Don’t forget your Discover Pass!
 Learn more about it at DiscoverPass.wa.gov

-- Campsites are available first come, first served at no additional cost with the purchase of a Discover Pass.
+- Campsites are available first-come, first-served basis until November 1, 2020 at no additional cost with the purchase of a Discover Pass.
 There are five reservation sites available at Margaret McKenny Campground.

 - Enjoy a campfire in approved fire pits in designated campgrounds only.
 Always check for burn restrictions before lighting a campfire.

-- Don't Move Firewood.
+- Don't Move Firewood more than 100 miles.
 Help protect Pacific Northwest forests by preventing the spread of invasive species.
 Firewood can carry insects and diseases that can threaten the health of our western forests.
-Please purchase firewood near your campsite.
 Find more information here.

 Leave No Trace